Combinatorial theorems in sparse random sets

 We are now ready to state our main conditional results.
 Note that in all of these it is necessary to assume that the probability $q$ with which we choose our random set $U$ is smaller than some positive constant $\d$.
 For colouring theorems this is not a problem, because these properties are always monotone.
 It is therefore enough to know that the property holds almost surely for a particular probability $q$ to know that it holds almost surely for all probabilities larger than $q$.

 For density theorems, we can also overcome this difficulty by partitioning any random set with large probability into a number of smaller random sets each chosen with probability less than $\d$.
 With high probability, each of these smaller random sets will satisfy the required density theorem.
 If we take a subset of the original set above a certain density, then this subset must have comparable density within at least one of the sets of the partition.
-Applying the required density theorem within this set, we can find the required substructure, be it an arithmetic progression of length $k$ or a complete graph of size $t$.
+Applying the required density theorem within this set, we can find the required substructure, be it a $k$-term arithmetic progression or a complete graph of order $t$.

 Alternatively, if we know a (robust) sparse density theorem for a small value of $p$, we can deduce it for a larger value $q$ as follows.
 We can pick a random set $V=X_p$ by first choosing $U=X_q$ and then choosing $V=U_{p/q}.$ Since the result is true for almost every $V=X_p$, it will be the case that for almost every $U=X_q$, almost every $V=U_{p/q}$ will satisfy the result.
 It follows by a simple averaging argument that for almost every $U=X_q$ the robust version of the density theorem holds again.